Turtle racing: Prevalence

 A 2024 study found that there were 615 annual turtle races that appeared to use wild turtles.
 Turtle races were especially popular in Kansas (141 races), Oklahoma (139 races), Missouri (78 races), Nebraska (64 races) and Minnesota (34 races).
 The 4th of July had a particularly large occurrence of turtle races, with 25% of the events being held that day.

 The study counted a total of 10,466 turtles across 268 turtle races, of which 59% were North American Box Turtles and 20% were Painted turtles.
 The authors surmised these numbers were atypically low when the study was conducted, and would likely be much higher in a typical year.
 The vast majority of turtles were believed to be wild caught.

 In Minnesota, the towns of Longville, Nisswa and Perham hold weekly turtle races during the summer, which have become significant tourist draws and can involve hundreds of visitors.
 The Minnesota Legislature has declared Longville to be the "Turtle Racing Capitol of the World."

-Controversy
+Controversies

 2024 Study

 A 2024 study by the Turtle Conservation Group/Turtle Race Task Force found widespread husbandry and conservation deficiencies at turtle races across the country, including improper handling, overcrowding, racing under dangerously hot conditions, and lack of emphasis on returning territorial box turtles to their "home range."
 The study suggested that turtle races could become beneficial if they would follow best practices based on the North American Model of Wildlife Conservation.